 Teaching and subject expertise

-I am a Senior Fellow of the Higher Education Academy, and I sit on the Board of Directors of the International Society for Literary Juvenilia.
+I am a Senior Fellow of the Higher Education Academy, and in 2018 I was invited to join the Editorial Board of the Journal of Juvenilia Studies.

 Publications and research outputs

 In addition to Dickens and the Imagined Child, my past work includes boundary-testing treatments of several otherwise relatively unsung eighteenth- and nineteenth-century authors (ranging from Sarah Fyge Egerton to Anna Kingsford) and, through a combination of original essays with editions of classic works, contributions to the study of a number of major figures (Samuel Johnson, Robert Browning, Elizabeth Gaskell, Anne Brontë, Anthony Trollope) from the same periods.

 Work recently published or forthcoming in the field of eighteenth-century studies includes a piece on Robert Paltock for the Wiley-Blackwell Encyclopaedia of British Literature 1660-1789, ed.
 Jack Lynch and Gary Day, and one of the entries in The Cambridge Guide to the Eighteenth-Century Novel, ed.
 April London.
 Out of my work with archived manuscripts, meanwhile, have come a chapter on the juvenilia of Mary Eliza Haweis (in Home and Away: The Place of the Child Writer, ed.
 Lesley Peterson and David Owen), a special 'outtakes and rarities' edition of The Statement of Stella Maberly by F. Anstey (Valancourt Books, 2017), and a journal article offering fuller discussion of the same material: https://goo.gl/uMyjv5